chenjiahan/rodal/README.md

 # Rodal
-A React component for modal and dialog.
+A React modal with animations.

 ## Install